-We collect some personally identifiable information from you when you do things like sign up to volunteer or collaborate with us on a project, make a donation, subscribe to SkyTruth Alerts, or ask us to send you blog updates.
+We collect some personally identifiable information from you when you do things like sign up to volunteer or collaborate with us on a project, make a donation, subscribe to SkyTruth Alerts, or ask us to send you updates.
 We use the information you give us to perform the service you requested.
 In some cases, we work with third party companies to fulfill these tasks.
-For example, we use MailChimp to send out automatic notification emails of new blog posts.
+For example, we use MailChimp to send emails updating you about our work.
 We use Stripe to securely process donations to SkyTruth.
 This document tells you which third party companies we work with, and provides links to their privacy policies and statements about how they use personal information, so you can make informed choices.

 We will not sell, rent or give away your information.

 If you have any questions or concerns about this policy, you can email us at email@example.com.

 Personally identifiable information (PII) is information that can be used, either directly or indirectly, to identify you.
 We collect personally identifiable information about you when you interact with one of our websites.
 Your email address, your IP address, and your name are all personally identifiable information.

 In some cases, we partner with third party companies to accomplish an action that you requested from us.
 The following examples outlines the kinds of situations when we may collect information from you that may be used to identify you and how it is used: